magesteve/SwiftSpellBook/README.md

 Extensions Function calls for String type.

-For example, isNotEmpty() is a function that returns TRUE if string has contents.
+For example, isNotEmpty() is a computed variable that returns TRUE if string has contents.

 ## License